Coderx202/Bareinfo/README.md

 - Shows Package manager name
 - Doesn't need sudo privileges
 - Allows user to export the output to a file
+- Shows the distro name
+- Shows RAM info (How much ram there is and how much is free)
 ## Compatibility
 This program works with most distros out of the box, but distros like alpine and containers are not supported due to alpine missing some stuff and the same for containers but VM's are semi supported

 Tested distros:
-- Fedora
+- Fedora (Real Hardware)
-- Debian
+- Debian (Real Hardware)
-- Arch
+- Arch (Virtual Machine)
-- OpenSUSE
+- OpenSUSE (Virtual Machine)

-## Unstable and beta version
-The Unstable/Beta version of 1.2 is not available yet

 ## Building